 So, you may now decide to invest wisely and spread your money across the three asset classes, putting your money into managed funds so you don’t have to make all the investment decisions yourself.
 What sort of companies are you now receiving a cut of the profits from?
 Do you care?

-If you are the sort of person who supports recycling and renewable energies, and you’re opposed to the manufacture of arms and exploitation of child labour, or even if you take your own reusable shopping bags to the supermarket, then you might be interested in ethical investment.
+If you are the sort of person who supports recycling and renewable energies, and you’re opposed to the manufacture of arms and exploitation of child labour, or even if you just recycle, then you might be interested in ethical investment.
 It can also be known as sustainable responsible investment or SRI.